Some physical and chemical indices of clique-inserted-lattices: Spanning Trees and Dimer Coverings

-Let $N_{ST}(G)$ denote the number of spanning trees on $G$.
-It is known that $N_{ST}(G)$ has asymptotic exponential growth.
+Let $N_{ST}(G)$ denote the number of spanning trees of $G$.
+For $G$ which is a periodic lattice in finite dimension $D>1$, $N_{ST}(G)$ has asymptotic exponential growth.
 Define the quantity $z_{G}$ by \\

-This quantity is known as bulk, or the thermodynamic, limit, and we denote $z_{G}$ by $z_{L}$ for lattices.
-The following lemma indicates the relation between the number of spanning trees of a regular lattice and that of its $k$-th iterated clique-inserted-lattice. \begin{lem} \cite{YYZ} Let $G$ be an $r$-regular graph with $n$ vertices.
-Then the number of spanning trees of the iterated clique-inserted-graphs $C^k(G)$ of $G$ can be expressed by $N_{ST}(C^k(G))=r^{ns-k}(r+2)^{ns+k}N_{ST}(G)$ where $s=(r/2-1)(r^{k}-1)/(r-1)$. \end{lem} Therefore, we obtain the following result. \begin{prop} Let $H$ be an $r$-regular lattice.
-For $C^k(H) (k= 0, 1, 2, ..) ,$ the rate of growth of number of spanning trees, $z_{C^k(H)}$ is given by $r^{-k}(z_{H}+s\ln{r(r+2)})$ where $s=(r/2-1)(r^{k}-1)/(r-1)$ and $z_{H}$ denotes the rate of growth of spanning trees of $H$. \end{prop} The next Theorem implies that the boundary condition does not affect the bulk limit of a lattice. \begin{thm} \cite{Lyo05} Let $\langle G_n \rangle$ be a tight sequence of finite connected graphs with bounded average degree such that\\ \\ then $\lim\limits_{n\rightarrow \infty}{\mid V(G)_{n}\mid^{-1}\log\tau(G'_{n})=h}$. \end{thm} For hexagonal lattice, $z_{hc}$ is 0.8076649... as shown in \cite{SW}.
-Thus, by Theorem 4.2 and Theorem 4.3, we have that for 3-12-12 lattice and the 3-6-24 lattice with toroidal, cylindrical and free boundary condition,
+This quantity, corresponding to the free energy per site in the thermodynamic limit, is called \emph{bulk free energy}.
+The following lemma indicates the relation between the number of spanning trees of a regular lattice and of its $k$-th iterated clique-inserted lattice. \begin{lem} \cite{kn:YYZ} Let $G$ be an $r$-regular graph with $n$ vertices.
+Then the number of spanning trees of the iterated clique-inserted-graphs $C^k(G)$ of $G$ can be expressed by $N_{ST}(C^k(G))=r^{ns-k}(r+2)^{ns+k}N_{ST}(G)$, where $s=s_k(r)=(r/2-1)(r^{k}-1)/(r-1)$. \end{lem} Therefore, we have the following proposition. \begin{prop} Let $H$ be an $r$-regular lattice.
+For $C^k(H) (k= 0, 1, 2, ..)$, the rate of growth of the number of spanning trees, $z_{C^k(H)}$, is given by $r^{-k}(z_{H}+s\ln{r(r+2)})$, where $s=(r/2-1)(r^{k}-1)/(r-1)$ and $z_{H}$ denotes the rate of growth of spanning trees of $H$. \end{prop} The next Theorem implies that the boundary condition does not affect the bulk limit of a lattice. \begin{thm} \cite{kn:Lyo05} Let $\langle G_n \rangle$ be a tight sequence of finite connected graphs with bounded average degree such that\\ \\ then $\lim\limits_{n\rightarrow \infty}{\mid V(G)_{n}\mid^{-1}\log\ N_{ST}(G'_{n})=h}$. \end{thm} For the hexagonal lattice, $z_{hc}$ is 0.8076649... as shown in \cite{kn:SW}.
+Thus, by Proposition 4.2 and Theorem 4.3, we have that for the 3-12-12 and 3-6-24 lattices with toroidal, cylindrical and free boundary condition,